neilbaldwin/mmmsegui/readme.md

 * `this.autooutput` by default, to get the graph to output the list to send to a `curve~` object you need to send a `bang` message to it (hence the `metro` setupt in the demo Maxpat file).
 If this option is set to `true`, the graph will output the current list whenever you change anything in the graph.

 The default MMSEGUI only contains two nodes, the end and start nodes.
 These cannot be deleted and only their Y position (and curve shape) can be changed.
-To add mode nodes (or delete them) you need to use the mouse (and keyboard).
+To add more nodes (or delete them) you need to use the mouse (and keyboard).

 #### Adding, Deleting and Moving